Skip to main content

 Ob.
 4) Demonstrate and evaluate the proposed methodology based on tests performed.

-The BEDYN project will contribute towards the consolidation of the use of numerical simulation in the design phase of polymer-based composite structures under dynamic loading.
-The BEDYN project will address innovative technologies, allowing better product development thanks to an increased knowledge of the behaviour of composite materials under dynamic loading.
-Maturing and validation of technologies is a key aspect of integrating research in the development process of industrial activities and next generation aircrafts.
+As the BEDYN project has achieved the defined objectives, it can be concluded that BEDYN has contributed to the consolidation of the use of numerical simulation in the design phase of polymer-based composite structures under dynamic loading.
+The BEDYN project has addressed innovative technologies that allow better product development thanks to a better knowledge of the behaviour of composite materials under dynamic loading.
+The maturing and validation of technologies is a key aspect of integrating research into the development process of industrial activities and next generation aircraft.

-BEDYN project can be split into two work sets: experimental and numerical.
-For each set, different activities have been carried out until the current reporting period (M1-M18).
+The BEDYN project can be divided into two work technical sets: experimental and numerical.
+For each set, different activities were carried out until the end of the project (M1-M36: final period).

-For experimental activities, the main work done is related to the definition of the tests to be performed.
-It includes the definition of the specimens, the test setups and appropriate data reduction methods, for both quasi-static and dynamic loading conditions.
-In some cases, the definition is based on works published in the literature and adapted, based on numerical simulations, to the consortium facilities.
-Other tests requested more research and new test methods are developed.
-In addition, other experimental activities performed are: manufacturing of specimens and test rigs, and execution of characterization tests mostly under quasi-static conditions and for basic material characterization (coupon level), including data reductions, reporting and analysis.
+For experimental activities, the main work was related to the definition of the tests to be performed, in agreement with the industrial topic manager.
+This includes the definition of specimens, test setups and appropriate data reduction methods for both quasi-static and dynamic loading conditions.
+In some cases, the definition was based on work published in the literature and adapted to the consortium facilities using numerical simulations.
+Other tests required further research and new test methods were developed.
+In addition, other experimental activities were carried out: fabrication of specimens, design and fabrication of test rigs, and execution of tests under quasi-static and dynamic conditions, including data reductions, reporting and analysis.
+More than 600 tests have been carried out in the BEDYN project.
+In terms of numerical activities, the main activity has been the formulation and implementation of two constitutive models that take into account the effect of strain rate on the associated material properties (including stiffness, strength and fracture toughness).
+These models allow the simulation of delamination as well as intralaminar failure of thermoset based composites.

 Logo: BEDYN